Do you ever feel like a plastic bag

 Reasons You Need to Know About Wise Mind

-Adopting wise mind can be difficult to do by yourself – especially when your emotion mind and rational mind seem to be battling regularly.
+Adopting a wise mind can be difficult, especially when your emotional mind and rational mind seem to be battling regularly.

-Here’s a list of reasons the skill is important and relevant:
+Here’s a list of reasons the skill is essential and relevant:

 Wise Mind forms a core part of Mindfulness in Dialectical Behavior Therapy

-Knowing about this skill in advance will make it easier in therapy as you’ll have some insider knowledge on the difference between reasonable mind, emotional mind, and how to practice wise mind.
+It will make therapy easier as you’ll have some insider knowledge on the difference between a reasonable mind and an emotional mind and how to practice a wise mind.

-Practicing this skill will help you understand emotional mind
+Practicing this skill will help you understand the emotional mind

 You’ll know more about reasonable mind

-Think of reasonable or rational mind as your brainy rational sidekick.
-When you know more about the reasonable mind, you’re essentially learning to recognise when it’s time to put on your logical thinking cap.
+Think of reasonable or rational mind as your brainy, rational sidekick.
+When you know more about the reasonable mind, you learn to recognise when to put on your logical thinking cap.

 It is an opportunity to practice mindful breathing

 View this as your daily dose of mental and emotional self-care.
-When you integrate mindful breathing into your wise mind practice, you’re essentially giving yourself the gift of being present in the moment.
+When you integrate mindful breathing into your wise mind practice, you give yourself the gift of being present in the moment.

-With all that being said, lets take a look at what you can actually do to adopt wise mind.
+With all that being said, let’s look at what you can do to adopt a wise mind.

 Step-By-Step Instructions to Adopt Wise Mind